-Vale is a command-line writing assistant tool I’ve been using to improve my writing quality.
-Vale runs as a command line program, and accepts a path to a text file, where you might have Markdown formatted text to check for spelling and grammar errors.
+Vale is a command-line writing assistant I’ve been using to improve my writing quality.
+Vale runs as a command line program and accepts a path to a text file.
+I use it with Markdown formatted text files to check for spelling and grammar errors.

-For example to check this post, I run the following command from the root directory.
+For example to check this post I ran the following command.

 vale _posts/2023-05-26-better-writing-vale.md

-I’ve used it for blog posts on this blog, my company’s work blog, and for writing book content which has Markdown within XML.
+I’ve used Vale for blog posts and even for writing book content which has Markdown inside of XML.

-I’ve used it on book chapters that are 25 pages in length and it’s able to chew through that much text content in about 25 seconds on my M1 MacBook Air.
+I’ve used it on book chapters 25 pages in length and it’s able to process that much text in 25 seconds or so on my M1 MacBook Air.

 StylesPath = ValeStyles